pzaino/zvector/README.md

 For the complete and up-to-date User Guide please click [here](https://paolozaino.wordpress.com/2021/07/27/software-development-zvector-an-ansi-c-open-source-vector-library/).

 ## How do I build it?

+### GCC or CLang
+This has been tested on different Linux distributions, Apple macOS, FreeBSD, NetBSD, OpenBSD.
+It should also work on Free RTOS and ARM Embed OS.

-if you have GCC installed then use the Makefile provided, to build:
+if you have GCC or CLang installed then use the Makefile provided, to build:

 ```
 make